miltsghostrehab/a_ghost_told_by_a_story/README.md

 _I have not chosen these for any particular reason; I don't think I've even read any of them.
 The resulting combination seems to create novels with a kind of...sexuality though._

 ## OBJECT OF THE GAME/GAME DESCRIPTION
-You are a writer.
+>You are a writer.
 Well, you want to be a writer.
 Or, that is you want to be known as a writer...without actually writing anything.
 The ghostly computer program  known as Joss wants to help.
-They will randomly generate lines and paragraphs using the works of classic authors.
-Every once in a while, you are allowed a choice between two potential paragraphs and then watch as Joss creates a "masterpiece" in your name.
+They will generate lines and paragraphs ~~using~~ inspired by the works of classic authors.
+Every once in a while, you are allowed a choice between two potential paragraphs; then watch as Joss creates a "masterpiece" in your name.
 Watch in wonder as Joss creates each line, paragraph, chapter and even your pen-name!

 ## NAMES OF CONTROLLER PARTS AND OPERATING INSTRUCTIONS
 This is a single player experience.